-Since n objects should be placed in the boxes in time $O(n \log n)$ we need a way to put each object in a box in time $O(\log n)$ .
+Since n gadgets should be placed in the boxes in time $O(n \log n)$ we need a way to put a gadget in a box in time $O(\log n)$.
 As the number of boxes can be up to n the algorithm must reject half of the boxes at each step.
-If so, we have rejected all boxes except one in $\log n$ steps, and we know which box to put the object.
+If so, you have rejected all boxes except one in $\log n$ steps, and you know which box to put the gadget.